9h87f497h4387b9/soccer/soccer_terms.md

 **Jockey**: Stay between the opponent and the goal, slowing them down without committing to a tackle, allowing teammates to recover.

 **Tackle**: Attempt to win the ball from an opponent.

-## Play Stoppage

-**Penalty kick**: A kick taken from in front of the goal, usually as a result of a foul that takes place inside the penalty area.
-When a penalty kick is taken, no player other than the shooter and opposing goalkeeper can enter the penalty area until after the shot is taken.
-Further, the goalkeeper cannot advance from the goal line until after the shot is taken, although the goalkeeper is allowed to move from side to side.

-**Offside**: A violation that occurs when an offensive player is closer to the opponent's goal than both the ball and the second-to-last opposing player at the time that the ball is passed to the offensive player by his or her teammate.
-Players cannot be called offside if they are in their own half of the field or if they receive the ball from a throw-in, corner kick, or goal kick.
-When a player is called offside, the opposing team is awarded a free kick.

-**Throw-in**: A way to restart play when the ball goes out over the sidelines.
-The team that did not last touch the ball last is allowed an overhead throw with a run-up from the sideline.

-**Foul**: A stop in play when the referee judges a violation against an opposing player.
-The team that suffers the foul is awarded with a free kick unless the foul is committed by a defensive player inside his own penalty area, in which case the foul results in a penalty kick.

-**Free kick**: A kick given to the team that has suffered a foul at the spot of the infraction.
-The kicker is given a ten-yard buffer between the spot of the kick and the first opposing player.
-A free kick is usually direct, meaning the kicker can score without the ball having to touch another player before it enters the goal.
-An indirect free kick is used for minor fouls in or near the penalty area that require the ball to touch another player before crossing the goal line.

-**Corner kick**: Awarded when the defending team plays the ball over the end line, a corner kick is taken by the attacking team from next to the corner flag.
-Just as is the case with a free kick, the ball is kicked from a stopped position and defenders must be at least 10-yards away.

-**Goal kick**: Awarded when the attacking team puts the ball over the end line, this is a set kick taken from the defending team's own goal box.